 - Visual and DOM baseline: DOM model and actual screenshots are stored for a selected web UI after the test is recorded.
 Screenster will check for differences to the baseline during the future runs.

 - Smart CSS selector: Screenster detects web page elements by capturing their CSS IDs.
-Selector can be manually updated in a click.
+Selectors can be manually updated in a click.
 Screenster easily processes AJAX and can automatically detect dynamic areas.

-- Easy maintenance: you can edit tests, add or delete steps, bulk override URLs of multiple tests at a time, export and import them and even call a test within another test.
+- Easy maintenance: you can edit tests, add or delete steps, bulk override URLs of multiple tests at a time, export and import them.
+You can even call a test within another test.

-Screenster is a live proof that it’s possible to have a universal solution: make seamless integration with all major CI solutions and then run UI automation testing after each new build.
+Screenster is a live proof that it’s possible to have a universal solution.
+With Screenster, you can make seamless integration with all major CI solutions and then run UI automation testing after each new build.
 So, why search further?

 Want to try Screenster on the cloud?Try Online